jhsu802701/rails_from_scratch_rails5/11-01-admin_show.md

 </div>
 ```
 * Enter the command "test1".
 One test fails because the admin profile page is not accessible from the menu bar.
-* In the user section of app/views/layouts/_header.html.erb, add the following line immediately before the line containing "Edit Settings":
+* In the admin section of app/views/layouts/_header.html.erb, add the following line immediately before the line containing "Edit Settings":
 ```
               <li><%= link_to "Your Profile", admin_path(admin_user) %></li>
 ```